 WHERE STRAY STAYS

-Beach Camp, K'gari - Safari Tents
+Beach Camp, K'gari - Safari Tents or Cabins

 This has everything you love about camping, like the camp fires and falling asleep listening to the waves break on the shore, but with just a little touch of "glamping" to make life more comfortable.
 Inside your Safari tent you'll find a mattress and bedding set.
 You'll also find plenty of places to chill out.